Why study Nursing at Dal?

 Whether caring directly for patients, conducting valuable research or engaged in public policy advocacy, nurses make a difference in the quality of people's lives.
 Dal's Nursing program will prepare you to apply current evidence and respond with professionalism to the health and illness needs of people in a variety of health-care settings: hospitals, homes, schools, businesses, clinics and communities.
 At Dal, you'll find flexible program options and hands-on learning opportunities alongside world-class faculty.

 Please note: Owing to the limited enrolment and the large number of applicants, this program primarily serves permanent residents of Nova Scotia.
-However each year a limited number of direct entry (directly from high school) and advanced standing entry (for those with previous university experience) seats are also available for well qualified residents of other Canadian provinces and international students.
+However each year a limited number of direct entry (directly from high school) and advanced standing entry (for those with previous university experience) seats are also available for well qualified residents of other Canadian provinces.
 See Frequently Asked Questions for more information.

 What will I learn?